serverdensity/sd-agent-core-plugins/couch/README.md

 Optionally, provide a `db_whitelist` and `db_blacklist` to control which databases the Agent should and should not collect metrics from.

-Restart the Agent to begin sending CouchDB metrics to Datadog.
+Restart the Agent to begin sending CouchDB metrics to Server Density.

 # Validation